dioptra-ai/frontend/docs/supported-types.md

 ### Model specific fields

-Regardless of the model type, prediction and groundtruth are available using the following fields
+Regardless of the model type, prediction and groundtruth are available using the following fields.

 ```json
 {